DRCMR Logo 300px Color

 Lifebrain; Healthy minds from 0-100 years: Optimising the use of European brain imaging cohorts:

 Lifebrain is a European consortium coordinated by the University of Oslo, consisting of 14 partners (https://www.drcmr.dk/lifebrain).
-Lifebrain started in 2017 and aims (i) to establish a solid foundation of knowledge for understanding how brain, cognitive and mental health can be optimized through the lifespan and (ii) to identify determinants of brain, cognitive and mental health at different stages of life by creating a large database of detailed information about brain imaging relating to cognitive function, mental health, and genetics.
-Life brain incorporates more than 5000 individual participants and exceeds 27.000 examinations in total.
+Lifebrain started in 2017 and aims (i) to increase our understanding of how brain, cognitive, and mental health can be optimized through the lifespan and (ii) to identify determinants of brain, cognitive, and mental health at different stages of life by creating a large database of detailed information about brain imaging relating to cognitive function, mental health, and genetics.

 Dissertations